Recipe 2. Downloading Data from the Spitzer Heritage Archive - A Detailed Example

 OK, so what does this all mean?
 It comes up by default with the AOR tab in front.
 This is the most succinct summary of the observations.

-For CG4, there are three IRAC observations.
-On the screen (see figure above), you can see three lines.
-The columns (some of which you can see in the snapshot above) include target name (which can be cryptic; it was provided by the original observer), the RA/Dec, the NAIF ID (only applies to moving targets, which these aren't), the instrument and mode, the AORKEY (a large integer that uniquely identifies the observation within the mission, sort of like a license plate identifies your car uniquely in your state -- some are just as readable), the AOR label (which can be cryptic; it was provided by the original observer), and the observation start date/time.
-On your screen, you can scroll left and see additional information, such as the program id, and the PI for the program.
+For CG4, there are four IRAC observations.
+On the screen (see figure above), you can see four lines.
+The columns (some of which you can see in the snapshot above) include target name (which can be cryptic; it was provided by the original observer), the RA/Dec, the NAIF ID (only applies to moving targets, which these are not), the instrument and mode, the AORKEY (a large integer that uniquely identifies the observation within the mission, sort of like a license plate identifies your car uniquely in your state -- some are just as readable), the AOR label (which can be cryptic; it was provided by the original observer), and the observation start/end date/time.
+On your screen, you can scroll right and see additional information, such as the program id, and the PI for the program.
 You can grab the slider that divides the two panes and drag it left or right to show more columns; it may or may not be obvious that more information is available at the top of the results pane.
 This figure shows the slider (blue left-right arrows in the bottom center-right of this figure) as well as the rest of the information from the top of the results window (top center-left, ending with the black arrows):

 In this case, for this example, the defaults are ok.